Effia Nkwanta Regional Hospital

 Effia Nkwanta Regional Hospital is one of the ten regional hospitals of Ghana located in the Western Region.
 It is a secondary health facility which also receives referrals from the Western corridor of Ghana.
 It was established in 1938 as military hospital by the Gold Coast government.
+The hospital, known for its excellent services in various specialties, is located in the Sekondi-Takoradi Metropolis and provides a peaceful, healing-friendly environment.